1. What does God’s word say in the 37th Psalm regarding God’s purpose for the earth?

 “Trinity, in Christian doctrine, the unity of Father, Son, and Holy Spirit, as three persons in one Godhead.
 Neither the word Trinity nor the explicit doctrine appears in the New Testament, nor did Jesus and his followers intend to contradict the Shema in the Hebrew Scriptures: “Hear, O Israel: The LORD our God is one LORD.”
 (Deuteronomy 6:4, KJV).

 13. More specifically, the doctrine teaches that all three persons in the Trinity are co-equal and co-eternal, and are to be worshipped as God.
 History confirms that the doctrine took some three centuries after Christ to be formulated by intellectual men of the day.
 In it’s complete form this was not at the council of Nicaea in 325 CE, as this meeting was primarily concerned with the “deity” of Christ, without inclusion of the holy spirit.
+Now it should be here clarified that Scripturally Jesus was to become even more like God by the things he suffered or endured while on earth, preparing him to receive authority as a King, also like God.
+Recall Revelation, where he receives authority as King, and is called, just like God is also, 'the Beginning and the End', the 'First and the Last', the 'Alpha and the Omega' or, in English, 'the A and the Z'.
+So that issue about the 'deity' of the resurrected Jesus, while not to incorporate him into a Trinity of godheads (which as mentioned was not the intention of that meeting) was more legitimate than some may have realized.
 Questions about the holy spirit were left largely unaddressed until after the relationship between the Father and the Son was “settled” around the year 362 (Fairbairn 2009, pp. 46-47) The Trinity teaching was formulated more completely in the Nicene Creed of 381 CE.
+However, there is proof in the Scriptures themselves of something that many have not been aware of, an alteration of the Tetragrammaton in some places, which indicates other singular Gods associated with the name of Almighty God, evidently singular names, but together they comprise the name of God JEHOVALZ, His name literally plural throughout the Bible, carrying a meaning that acknowledges all of God's power, ability and character.
+Another significant fact is that the Hebrew word for 'one' actually means 'three in one' or 'three as one'.
+Three Gods with individual names, but effectively one God functioning together, is indicated.
+The names have been revealed as a scriptural threesome of character--the 'spirit, water, and blood'.
+The names are Jolovaz (reflecting God's spirit), Joldove (God's knowledge and power), and Jehovah (God's fulfilling promises, etc.).
+Evidence has surfaced that the Trinity teaching they came to recognize at that time, and the associated Nicene Creed, was NOT the Trinity teaching or Creed that has been commonly used, understood and taught in recent decades.
 In learning such things, why should we pause for reflection?
 Was God really guiding the understanding of these men, to affect the beliefs of all Christians?

-14. (a) How were the first-century apostles acting as a restraint within the Christian congregation? (b) How do we know Jesus did not want his genuine disciples involved in political reform?
+14. (a) How were the first-century apostles acting as a restraint within the Christian congregation? (b) How do we know Jesus did not want his genuine disciples deeply involved in the political reform of the nation of Israel taking place following his death and resurrection?

 15. (a) What did Jesus utterly refuse throughout his life and ministry? (b) In most Bibles, what is the difference between “Lord” and “LORD”?